Medical Marijuana - An Overview

 Medical marijuana laws are constantly changing and vary among geographical location.
 Both federal and state laws make it a crime to use, grow, sell, or possess marijuana.
 The federal Supreme Court, for example, has stated that it is illegal to use, sell or possess marijuana, even for medical use (in the 2005 case of Gonzales v.
 Raich).

 A growing number of states, however, have legalized the use and/or cultivation of marijuana for medical purposes; thereby removing any criminal penalties from doctors who prescribe the drug or from patients who use it within the bounds set by state law.
 California was the first to legalize medical marijuana in 1996 when it passed Proposition 215, also called the Compassionate Use Act.
 The law allows the possession and cultivation of marijuana for medical purposes upon a doctor's recommendation.

 Other states that have legalized medical marijuana include: Alaska, Colorado, Connecticut, Hawaii, Maine, Massachusetts, Michigan, Montana, Nevada, New Jersey, New Mexico, Oregon, Rhode Island, Vermont, and Washington.
 These state laws typically set the boundaries under which medical marijuana may be recommended, cultivated, possessed and used.
 For instance, states may require written documentation from a person's doctor affirming that the person suffers from a debilitating condition and might benefit from the medical use of marijuana.
 Also, states may require people to present this documentation, or "marijuana ID card", prior to an arrest.

-For a breakdown of specific marijuana laws by state, including punishment for possession, sale and trafficking, click here.
-See "Medical Marijuana Laws by State" for more details about state laws allowing for the medical use of cannabis.
+For a breakdown of specific marijuana laws by state, see "Medical Marijuana Laws by State" for more details about state laws allowing for the medical use of cannabis.

 Medical Marijuana Penalties